 Our homework policy has been devised in conjunction with parents, children and staff.
-Homework will be set on a Friday to be returned to school for feedback on Wednesday.
+Reading homework will be sent on a Friday in reading folders.
+These should be kept at home and read several times before being returned to school on Wednesday.
+Later in the year spelling homework will be included in this packet.
 There is an expectation that the children will complete the homework.
 More information will be sent separately and will be on the website.